Training to become a barrister

 Students used to apply for the BPTC via a centralised application system, similar to UCAS, known as BarSAS.
 This website has now been scrapped.
-As of September 2019, you will need to apply to the individual providers (listed above) directly for a place on their bar training course.
+You now need to apply to the individual providers (listed above) directly for a place on their bar training course.
 There is no centralised system.

 The Bar Course Aptitude Test

 In order to enrol on a bar training course (the vocational stage of training), you must have first passed the Bar Course Aptitude Test.
 The BCAT tests students’ critical thinking and reasoning and is similar in style to the Watson and Glaser critical thinking tests used by many law firms.

 The BCAT test can be taken at home or at a Pearson Vue test centre and the cost to sit it in the UK is £150.Test results are a pass, a marginal fail or a significant fail, and the results are valid for 5 years.
 Check the Pearson Vue website for information on test delivery during the COVID-19 pandemic and if you want to take it outside the UK.

 You must join one of the Inns of Court before you begin the vocational stage of training: Lincoln's Inn; Gray's Inn; Middle Temple or Inner Temple.
 Each Inn differs slightly in character but all offer similar support.
 Choosing an Inn is a personal decision but will have no impact on where you can apply for pupillage (just like all Oxford colleges differing in character, but whichever college you choose, you can still use the Careers Service!).